notlibrary/tpm/README.md

 Also `pick.sql` contains other sql queries for different pick methods.

-The point is in fact you do not need sqlite postgres or lmdb to perform single pick and sometimes even single pick is more than enough
+The point is in fact you do not need sqlite postgres or lmdb to perform a single pick and sometimes even the single pick is more than enough

 ## Command line options